Best Beef Birria Recipe

 The original birria recipe, made for special occasions, uses goat meat or lamb.
 Like any favorite recipe, even the best recipe gets modified.
 But, the flavorful broth and tender meat remain consistent.

-⭐ Why This Birria Recipe Is a Keeper
+⭐ Why This Birria Recipe Works

 Deep rich flavor that will arouse your senses.
 A long simmer of chile peppers, herbs, and spices, along with beef, is the key.
 This process creates a deep reddish-brown rich broth with tender meat.